-Usually, any functionality available through an API might be split into independent units.
+Usually, any functionality available through an API can be split into independent units.
 For example, in our coffee API, there are offer search endpoints and order processing endpoints.
-Nothing could prevent us from either pronouncing those functional clusters different APIs or, vice versa, considering them as parts of one API.
+Nothing could prevent us from either pronouncing those functional clusters as different APIs or, vice versa, considering them as parts of one API.

 Different companies employ different approaches to determining the granularity of API services, i.e., what is counted as a separate product and what is not.
-To some extent, this is a matter of convenience and taste judgment.
+To some extent, this is a matter of convenience and subjective judgment.
 Consider splitting an API into parts if:

-- It makes sense for partners to integrate only one API part, i.e., there are some isolated subsets of the API that alone provide enough means to solve users' problems. - API parts might be versioned separately and independently, and it is meaningful from the partners' point of view (this usually means that those "isolated" APIs are either fully independent or maintain strict backward compatibility and introduce new major versions only when it's absolutely necessary; otherwise, maintaining a matrix which API #1 version is compatible with which API #2 version will soon become a catastrophe). - It makes sense to set tariffs and limits for each API service independently. - The audience of the API segments (either developers, business owners, or end users) is not overlapping, and "selling" granular API to customers is much easier than aggregated.
+- It makes sense for partners to integrate only one API part, i.e., there are isolated subsets of the API that alone provide enough means to solve users' problems. - API parts can be versioned separately and independently, and it is meaningful from the partners' point of view.
+This usually means that those "isolated" APIs are either fully independent or maintain strict backward compatibility and introduce new major versions only when absolutely necessary.
+Otherwise, maintaining a matrix which API #1 version is compatible with which API #2 version will soon become a catastrophe. - It makes sense to set tariffs and limits for each API service independently. - The audiences of the API segments (developers, business owners, or end users) do not overlap, and "selling" a granular API to customers is much easier than an aggregated one.

-NB: Still, those split APIs might still be a part of a united SDK, to make programmers' lives easier.
+NB: These split APIs might still be part of a united SDK to make programmers' lives easier.